In this article:

 2. Click Load Accounts From Xero to make each Xero account available in the drop-down boxes.

-These are default accounts automatically created by Xero, but we will need to make more from here as well.
+These options in the dropdown boxes are default accounts automatically created by Xero (Xero > Accounting > Advanced Accounting > Chart of accounts), but we will need to make more from here as well.

 3. You will need to select a Xero account for each Abacus category using the drop down lists.
 This will determine the destination of the data for each Abacus category when you export to Xero.

 Each Abacus "account" must be linked to a unique Xero "account".